Skip to content

 xchange connector new --name ExampleConnector

-The created "Connector" folder and solution file will organize your work.
+The created "Connector" folder and solution file will organize your work - do not change the name of these files.
 Before you can run any more xchange commands you must first change your directory to the Connector folder.

 cd Connector

 In this directory you'll also find a settings.json file.
 The name and description of the connector will be visible on the platform, so make sure those fields are configured before you submit.
-When you submit your code, the field url-part must correspond to a connector key provided by Trimble App Xchange which you may see referenced elsewhere - at first the value is automatically generated based on the connector name.
+When you submit your code, the field url-part must correspond to a connector key provided by Trimble App Xchange which you may see referenced elsewhere - this value is initialized based on the connector name.

 To create your first module for your Connector you can run the following example command: